Generic Name: tositumomab (TOE si too MOE mab)

 Bexxar can lower blood cells that help your body fight infections and help your blood to clot.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 Your blood will need to be tested often.

 After you are treated with Bexxar, your body will retain radioactive material for several days.
-Your caregivers should give you instructions about how to avoid exposing other people to radiation until this effect wears off.
-Follow these instructions carefully.
+Follow your caregivers' instructions about how to avoid exposing other people to radiation until this effect wears off.

 Before using this medicine.